BlueBrain/NeuroMorphoVis/README.md

 + __Windows__

-### Installation Gide
+## Installation

-The installation instructions of _NeuroMorphoVis_ are available in this [installation guide](docs/user/installation/install.md).
+The end users are recommended to download the archives from the links provided in the previous section.
+But if the users are willing to contribute and extend _NeuroMorphoVis_, we recommend to install it as described in this [installation guide](docs/user/installation/install.md).

 ## Highlights